 From exotic Brazilian ash to rich, showy massaranduba, there’s something truly special about the rustic warmth of natural wood.
 With the right maintenance and care, your natural wood deck will look beautiful for years to come.

 For the best of both worlds, some wood deck materials are thermally treated to stand strong and stylish for decades.
-Backed by a 25-year warranty, BuildDirect’s Thorwood Thermally Modified Decking is treated to match the strength and looks of cedar, and even teak.
+Backed by a 25-year warranty, BuildDirect’s PerennialWood Modified SYP, Premium Grade is treated to match the strength and looks of cedar, and even teak.
 Some wood deck materials, like BuildDirect’s Perennial Wood, has been modified even at the molecular level to resist moisture damage thanks to proprietary TruLast™ Technology.

 Regardless of which species you choose, remember that natural wood is vulnerable to moisture, the sun’s rays, and warping, drying, and cracking.
 Before you invest in a wood deck, make sure you’re on board with the necessary annual upkeep.
 For some homeowners, the beautiful look and feel of natural wood is well worth the extra care.